shakilmith/documentaion/spring-boot/data-store/h2/index.md

     - And IDE that support Java and maven/gradle: Like Intellij Ide, Eclipse or VS code.

-Let's follow the belew steps to bootstrap our simple Spring Boot application.
+Let's follow the below steps to bootstrap our simple Spring Boot application.

 1. Open https://start.spring.io/ and provide necessary information to create spring boot project.
 The project will be a .zip file and we have to unzip it in a directory to work with it.